 Convertible bonds are bonds that are issued by corporations and that can be converted to shares of the issuing company’s stock at the bondholder’s discretion.
 Convertible bonds typically offer higher yields than common stock, but lower yields than straight corporate bonds.

 Like regular corporate bonds, convertibles pay income to investors.
 But unlike bonds, they have the potential to rise in price if the company’s stock performs well.
-The reason for this is simple: since the convertible bond contains the option to be converted into stock, the rising price of the underlying stock increases the value of the convertible security.
+The reason for this is simple: Since the convertible bond contains the option to be converted into stock, the rising price of the underlying stock increases the value of the convertible security.

-The upshot: while convertible bonds have greater appreciation potential than corporate bonds, they are also more vulnerable to losses if the issuer defaults (or fails to make its interest and principal payments on time).
+While convertible bonds have greater appreciation potential than corporate bonds, they may be also more vulnerable to losses if the issuer defaults (or fails to make its interest and principal payments on time).
 For that reason, investors in individual convertible bonds should be sure to conduct extensive credit research.

 Example of How a Convertible Bond Works

-Let’s look at an example.
-Acme Company issues a 5-year convertible bond with a $1,000 par value and a coupon of 5%.
-The “conversion ratio” – or the number of shares that the investor receives if he or she exercises the conversion—option is 25.
-The effective conversion price is, therefore, $40 per share, or $1000 divided by 25.
+Suppose ABC Company issues a five-year convertible bond with a $1,000 par value and a coupon of 5%.
+The “conversion ratio”—the number of shares that the investor receives if they exercise the conversion—option is 25.
+The effective conversion price is, therefore, $40 per share ($1,000 divided by 25).

 The investor holds on to the convertible bond for three years and receives $50 in income each year.
 At that point, the stock has risen well above the conversion price and is trading at $60.
-The investor converts the bond and receives 25 shares of stock at $60 per share, a total value of $1,500.
-In this way, the convertible bond offered both income and a chance to participate in the upside of the underlying stock.
+The investor converts the bond and receives 25 shares of stock at $60 per share, for a total value of $1,500.
+In this way, the convertible bond offers both income and a chance to participate in the upside of the underlying stock.

-Keep in mind, most convertible bonds are callable – meaning that the issuer can call the bonds away and thereby cap the investors’ gain.
+Keep in mind, most convertible bonds are callable, meaning that the issuer can call the bonds away and thereby cap the investors’ gain.
 As a result, convertibles don’t have the same unlimited upside potential as common stock.

 How to Invest in Convertible Bonds

 Investors who are prepared to do the appropriate research can invest in individual convertible securities through their broker.
 A number of major fund companies offer mutual funds that invest in convertibles.